September 27, 2022

 - Cumulative Distance: 364.5 km

-After dinner with Renato last night, I walked back up the hill to my beach hotel in the cool wind.
-My hand-washed clothes were still hanging on the line outside the window (thanks to the small handful of clothespins I’d brought along on this Camino), but I knew I’d need to bring them inside to finish drying.
+After dinner with Renato last night, I walked back up the hill to my beach hotel in the brisk wind.
+My hand-washed clothes were still hanging on the line outside the window (thanks to the small handful of clothespins I’d brought along on this Camino), but I knew I’d need to bring them inside if I wanted them to finish drying.
 More rain was in the forecast overnight.

-I departed Cobreces at 7:45 am this morning while it was still dark out.
-The ground below my feet was still quite was wet from the overnight rain, but the precipitation was currently holding off.
+I left Cobreces at 7:45 a.m. this morning, while it was still dark outside.
+The ground below my feet was still quite wet from the overnight rain, but the precipitation was currently holding off.
 It was just a windy and warm morning, as I let my eyes adjust to the early morning twilight.

 The Camino dipped back down to the small cove of a beach that I’d visited yesterday evening before dinner, then it turned inland to follow the river as it led away from the ocean.

-The first major climb of the day was challenging enough that I was sweating inside my rain pants.
-I stripped off my rain pants in haste, so as to avoid making them a clammy, moist mess.
-In hindsight though, I probably should have just pulled the legs up to my knees like I done the last few days, because I could see the torrents of rain heading my way.
+The first significant climb of the day was challenging enough that I was sweating inside my rain pants.
+I stripped them off in haste to avoid making them a clammy, moist mess.
+In hindsight, though, I probably should have just pulled the legs up to my knees like I had done the last few days, because I could see the torrents of rain heading my way.

 As I’d feared yesterday, I was now going to endure the experience of heavy rain and strong, 20 mph winds.
 My umbrella was utterly useless in these conditions, and it was nearly ripped out of my hand the moment I tried to open it.

-With the protection of my umbrella to shield me, I was drenched in a matter minutes.
+Without the protection of my umbrella to shield me, I was drenched in a matter of minutes.
 My ultralight rain jacket and rain pants were no match for a coastal squall.
-They completely wet out in under five minutes and clung to me like I’d just jumped into a pool while fully clothed.
+They completely wet out in under five minutes and then clung to me like I’d just jumped into a pool while fully clothed.

-Luckily, I was barely away a kilometer from a commercial campground when the downpour began.
-So I was able to head for cover and wait the worst of the storm out once I arrived there.
+Luckily, I was only a kilometer from a commercial campground when the downpour began.
+So I was able to head for cover and wait out the worst of the storm once I arrived.

 The large campground even had a small bar where I could order a cup of hot coffee.
 But before I could even take my first sip, the rain suddenly stopped!
 It was as is someone turned off the faucet in the sky.
 The clouds were still gray and threatening, but the deluge was over.
 So I finished my coffee and decided to head back outdoors to test my luck.